Amateur Radio ND4X

 connecting to a DX Cluster built into it, you can always download the free

-.
-History On December 2, 2024 the
+3.0271 ZIP file History On December 2, 2024 the W4NJA

-Cluster application was then installed on a computer hosted at ND4X on
+Microsoft Windows update.
+The CC Cluster application was then installed on a

-December 3, 2024.
+computer hosted at ND4X on December 3, 2024.
 The cluster is currently

-connected to twelve other nodes, to avoid DX Spot downtime if any single node,
+connected to twelve other nodes, to avoid DX Spot downtime if any single

-or internet link fails.
-The other
+node, or internet link fails.
+The other nodes that the ND4X Cluster is

-nodes that the ND4X Cluster is connected to are distributed across England,
+connected to are distributed across England, Germany, Canada and the United

-Germany, Canada and the United States, using the internet for the wide area
+States, using the internet for the wide area network backbone.
+Any DX spot

-hardware platform a local DX Cluster has run on.
-The cluster is currently hosted on a Lenovo
+fourth-generation hardware platform a local DX Cluster has run on.
+The

-MT-700 Tiny PC, running 64 Bit Windows 10 Pro, 32 GB RAM, 128 GB SSD, powered
+Windows 10 Pro, 32 GB RAM, 128 GB SSD, powered by an i7-6700 processor at 2.8

-power supplies to protect them from brief power failures.
+to UPS power supplies to protect them from brief power failures.
 The original cluster was

 configured in 1995, and was connected to the W6GO DX Cluster in California by

-an HF 20 Meter link using an Icom IC-706 for its
+an HF 20 Meter link using an Icom IC-706 for its sole source of spotting

+information.
 The link was always subject to band conditions.
-The antenna was a vertical at the ND4X QTH
+The antenna was

-cluster was running an application called ARcluster.
-The cluster communicated with the HF radio
+original cluster was running an application called ARcluster.

-and the 2 Meter radio by using a dual serial port DSRI (now SIIG) card in the
+dual serial port DSRI (now SIIG) card in the node PC.
+Alinco

 DR-1200T 2 Meter radios were the standard for the 2 Meter VHF communication